phorton1/Arduino-theClock3/docs/wood.md

 - <font color='orange'><b>orange</b></font> parts are cut from **1/8" walnut** hardwood

 I specifically cut the **pendulum** out of better **3/16 walnut plywood** that I happen to have.
-It is more rigid and a bit thicker than the birch or cheap plywoods.
+It is more rigid and a bit thicker than the birch or cheap plywood.

 I usually sand both sides of the frame *plywood* pieces with an electric **palm sander** before cutting the parts out.
 I sand the smaller pieces